 Grants for Artists

 NCC encourages applicants who represent the full range of artistic styles, and is committed to supporting a diverse pool of artists whose work demonstrates strong artistic merit.
-Accordingly, awards for our grant programs will represent, as possible, artists and initiatives that are diverse in genre, expertise, gender, race, ethnicity, and geography.
+Accordingly, awards for our grant programs will represent, as much as possible, artists that are diverse in genre, expertise, gender, race, ethnicity, and geography.

 Have questions about the eligibility, award packages, or how to make your application as successful as possible?
 Please contact NCC’s Artist Services Coordinator, Sean Lofton, at firstname.lastname@example.org.

 The McKnight Artist Fellowship for Ceramic Artists supports outstanding mid-career Minnesota ceramic artists.
 Two $25,000 grants will be awarded in 2023.
 McKnight Fellowship recipients will be featured in a workshop and an exhibition with a corresponding catalogue at the end of their grant year.